The Ring Bling, Part Three: The Escape

-“Griffin is kidnapping me,” said G-ma, smiling at everyone in the living room.
+“Griffin is kidnapping me,” announced G-ma to everyone in the living room.
 Now Smitty and Big El were out there too.

-“I’m not kidnapping anyone,” I said.
+“I’m not kidnapping her,” I said.
 “We just have to be back in Oklahoma tonight.
 She’s got a dentist appointment in the morning.”

 I managed to get G-ma and her bag out the door and to my rental car, and we drove off.
 No one stopped us and from what I could tell, no one was tailing us as we left.
 That was easy!

 We made a quick stop at the fancy resort, where I made G-ma wait in the car (without the keys—I hoped she hadn’t learned to hotwire a vehicle lately) while I got my own bag.
 Never did get that hot stone massage.

-Then we were off to the airport, where we returned my rental car and headed for the terminal.
+Then we were off to the airport, where we returned the car and headed for the terminal.

 “What about my Mercedes?”
 G-ma asked.